albertdiones/coding_10min_a_day/README.md

 6. concatenate integer and string without getting an error
 7. concatenate float and string without getting an error
 8. contatenate boolean and string without getting an error
-9. convert array to a comma separated string
+9. convert array to a comma separated string (array join)
 10. split string using a delimiter
 11. split string to an array of (single) characters
 12. loop through a numeric array preferrably not using manual index increment
 13. loop through a numeric array printing both the index and the value
 14. split a name string into a char-array, then capitalize the first letter by overwriting char-array item zero, then reconstruct into a string
-15. print a defined array, then pop an item from the array, print array, and then push a new item then print array again
+15. print a defined array, then remove the last item using array pop or equivalent
+16. print array, and then push a new item using array push or equivalent
-16. output unique characters on a string using array-unique functions
+17. output unique characters on a string using array-unique functions
-17. declare 5 integers and output each of the digits in each integer in each line
+18. declare 5 integers and output each of the digits in each integer in each line
-18. Create function: add(x,y) that returns the sum of 2 numbers
+19. Create function: add(x,y) that returns the sum of 2 numbers
-19. Create functions: subtract(x,y), divide(x,y), multiple(x,y)
+20. Create functions: subtract(x,y), divide(x,y), multiple(x,y)
-20. Create a function that will subtract y from x, but only until zero
+21. Create a function that will subtract y from x, but only until zero
-21. Create a function square(x) that returns the square of the number
+22. Create a function square(x) that returns the square of the number
-22. Create a function greatest(x,y,z) that returns which of the 3 given numbers are greater (using > or < signs)
+23. Create a function greatest(x,y,z) that returns which of the 3 given numbers are greater (using > or < signs)
-23. Create a function roll() that generates 2 numbers between 1 to 6
+24. Create a function roll() that generates 2 numbers between 1 to 6
-24. print out current date/time
+25. print out current date/time
-25. print out current date; then print out current time; using 2 separate function call, but outputting on the same line
+26. print out current date; then print out current time; using 2 separate function call, but outputting on the same line
-26. print out current unix timestamp in seconds and milliseconds using built in functions if available
+27. print out current unix timestamp in seconds and milliseconds using built in functions if available
-27. print out the current date time but with the specific format: `Mon Jan 13 2025 14:54:30`
+28. print out the current date time but with the specific format: `Mon Jan 13 2025 14:54:30`
-28. output remaining seconds on the current day
+29. output remaining seconds on the current day
 30. get remaining milliseconds of current the day
 31. get remaining microseconds of the current day
 32. ask for a year input and output if it's a leap year or not using built in functions if possible